BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Accessing_Bitcoind_with_Java.md

         <version>1.2.1</version>
       </dependency>
 ```
-You need to add compiler properties to indicate what JDK version will compile the source code.
+You also need to add compiler properties to indicate what JDK version will compile the source code.

 ```
   <properties>